priya-km/portfolio/README.md

 <p align="center"> My name is Priya Maharban and I'm a web developer from New York.
 This my current portfolio consisting of the projects/apps that I have developed!</p>
 <h4>Please note that this portfolio is still currently being built!</h4>
 <h5>Future tasks include:</h5>
-- Adding two recently finished projects to the projects page. <br>
+- Adding two recently finished projects to the work page. <br>
 - Editing home page "Check out some of my code!" button link. <br>
 - Making it more mobile user friendly <br>